vielhuber/gists/gists/lamp #windows/README.md

 - switch php/cli version (globally and host based)
 - access via all devices in your local network
 - real ssl certificates for all hosts and all devices
-- native linux performance (can handle node_modules and vendor)
+- native linux performance (can handle node_modules and vendor) with wsl2

 ## installation